MichaelCurrin/jekyll-actions-quickstart/sample_site/tutorial.md

 The instructions on the Marketplace page are the same as on the repo README.md and are a good intro.
 But they leave some details out.

-Follow the steps below to setup.
+Follow the steps below to setup this Action on your own project.

 ### Setup repo